-- Having too many occupants live in the property
+- Having too many occupants living in the property

 3. Personal use

-Your landlord may evict you if they or one of their close family members (defined as a spouse, parents, or children of the landlord of the landlord’s spouse) wishes to move into the lodgings themselves.
+Your landlord may evict you if they or their close family members (defined as a spouse, parents, or children of the landlord of the landlord’s spouse) wish to move into the lodgings themselves.
 In this instance, they must provide a two-month eviction notice.